 Our diverse and inclusive culture distinguishes our practice from other firms who have introduced specific measures to become more diverse.
 We remain committed to treating everyone equally and with the same attention, courtesy and respect, regardless of:

-- race or racial group (including colour, nationality and ethnic or national origins)
+- race (including colour, nationality, and ethnic or national origin;

 In 2018 we were awarded the UK Diversity Legal Awards for Managing Diverse Talent in recognition of our diverse and inclusive culture.
 Building on our success, we will aim to continue to be an inclusive and welcoming firm and to treat people whoever they are, from whatever background, colour, race or creed, gender identity, sexuality, those with religious beliefs and those with none, with respect and dignity and to a Freemans service.
 In addition, that same year Partner and joint head of the criminal department Kishoree Kotecha-Pau also received a Highly Commended BSN Lifetime Achievement Award in recognition of her accomplished legal career and dedication to promoting equality and diversity within the profession.

 We have a full Equality and Diversity policy which forms part of our internal Office Manual.
 Should you wish to see a copy of this please contact Kishoree Kotecha-Pau on firstname.lastname@example.org